-Benefit In-Network Out-of-Network Limitations Semi-private room and board (for obstetrical care, hospital stays are covered for at least 48 hours following normal delivery, or at least 96 hours following cesarean section) Plan pays 100% after \$100 co-payment per admission In-hospital services of doctors and surgeons and other professionals In-hospital anesthesia and oxygen In-hospital blood and blood transfusions Cardiac care unit ("CCU") and intensive care unit ("ICU") Plan pays 100% Plan pays 50% of the allowed amount after the Inpatient chemotherapy and radiation therapy deductible Inpatient kidney dialysis 3 Inpatient pre-surgical testing Special diet and nutritional services while in the hospital Inpatient lab and radiology services (including hi-tech radiology)
+Benefit In-Network Facility Out-of- Network Hospital or Facility Limitations Semi-private room and board (for obstetrical care, hospital stays are covered for at least 48 hours following normal delivery, or at least 96 hours following cesarean section) Plan pays 100% after \$100 copay per admission at Preferred hospitals and \$1,000 copay per admission at Non-Preferred hospitals.
+In-hospital services of doctors and surgeons and other professionals In-hospital anesthesia and oxygen In-hospital blood and blood transfusions Plan pays 100% Plan pays 70% of the allowed amount and Cardiac Care Unit ("CCU") and Intensive Care Unit ("ICU") the member pays 30% after the deductible and any charges above the allowed amount . pays 30% after the deductible and any Inpatient chemotherapy and radiation therapy Inpatient kidney dialysis3 Medically necessary special diet and nutritional services while in the hospital Inpatient lab and radiology services (including hi-tech radiology)